Image

 Executive Director

 Glenn has nearly 30 years’ experience in Senior Organizational Management with a focused specialization in both nonprofit and youth population services.
-He has held student life leadership positions at Eastern Kentucky University and Case Western Reserve University.
-He was a Judicial Officer at Lehigh University and the Director of Student Services at Arcadia University.
+He has held student life leadership positions at different colleges and universities, including Case Western Reserve University, Lehigh University, and the Director of Student Services at Arcadia University.
 He served as COO at the prestigious International House in Philadelphia.

 More recently, Martin acted as Program Director for the Louisville Job Corps, where he recruited 18 – 24-year-olds for the program.
 His impressive career is that of a visionary and driving force behind program development, community collaboration and partnerships, and board engagement.